NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 d) Agaricus

-Answer: The answer is the option (b) Anabaena
+Answer: The answer is option (b) Anabaena

 Explanation: Anabaena belongs to the Monera kingdom, which has a unicellular prokaryotic arrangement.
 Others show eukaryotic features.